fernandobd42/Mutation-Tool---Python/ReadMe.md

 ![Result](https://raw.githubusercontent.com/fernandobd42/images/master/06.PNG)

-See on the below image the result of comparating images do by the tool.
-First, the quantity of mutants that have the same interface of the original program.
-Then, the name of image that have the same interface to be possible confirm if the tool really is correct.
+See on the below image the result of comparating images do by the tool:
+Firstly, see the quantity of mutants that have the same interface of the original program, in other words, which mutants survived.
+After, see the names of images that have the same interface to be possible confirm whether the tool really is correct.
+After, see the quantity of mutants that have a different interface of the original program, in other words, which mutants died.
+After, see the names of images that have the different interface to be possible confirm whether the tool really is correct.
+Lastly, see how many operators past by json not found in the original program.

 ![Result](https://raw.githubusercontent.com/fernandobd42/images/master/07.PNG)